-In addition, the Group currently considers refundable rental deposits paid of HK\$389,000 as rights and obligations under leases to which HKAS 17 applies.
-Based on the definition of lease payments under HKFRS 16, such deposits are not payments relating to the right to use the underlying assets, accordingly, the carrying amounts of such deposits may be adjusted to amortised cost and such adjustments are considered as additional lease payments.
-Adjustments to refundable rental deposits paid would be included in the carrying amount of right-of-use assets.
+In addition, the Group currently considers refundable rental deposits paid of HK\$173,000 as rights and obligations under leases to which HKAS 17 applies.
+Based on the definition of lease payments under HKFRS 16, such deposits are not payments relating to the right to use the underlying assets, accordingly, the carrying amounts of such deposits may be adjusted to amortised cost.
+Adjustments to refundable rental deposits paid would be considered as additional lease payments and included in the carrying amount of right- of-use assets.